CommonAccord/Site-Org/Doc/NDA/MIT/TLO/Sec/Misc.md

 5.Ti=Assignment

-5.sec=This Agreement may not be assigned by either party without the other partyâ€™s prior written consent.
+5.sec=This Agreement may not be assigned by either party without the other party’s prior written consent.

 6.Ti=Severability